Administration

 User logins

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
-The third tile, User logins, will give you an overview of the number of user logins in the last 12 months.
+If you open the Administration menu item in the left menu bar using the user role Administrator, you will see a collection of predefined tiles.
+Click on the third tile, User Logins.

 Hint